For I know that my Redeemer lives.

 Friend to Friend

-In the beginning, the moment that rebellion collided with perfection and invaded the hearts of humanity, God set in motion a plan of redemption.
+In the beginning, when rebellion collided with perfection and darkened the hearts of humanity, God set in motion a plan of redemption.
 His plan was Jesus – the one who gives beauty for ashes, comfort for mourning, and freedom to the shackled.

-You’d think that because Job was such a stand out guy that he’d pretty much have a cake life, right?
+You’d think that because Job was such a standup guy, he’d pretty much have a cake life, right?
 SO not right.
 Let me just say this: good-guy-Job went through some stuff.
 We are talking major big-league stuff.

 He had it all and then lost it all: his children, his wealth and his health.
 Gone.
 In a blink.